-For over 21 years, the Philly Bandits Program has taught young players from the Philadelphia area the importance of baseball fundamentals while emphasizing positive attitude, teamwork, intensity and maximum effort.
+For over 25 years, the Philly Bandits Program has taught young players from the Philadelphia area the importance of baseball fundamentals while emphasizing positive attitude, teamwork, intensity, and maximum effort.

-We recognize and understand that baseball is a great game to learn life lessons and while helping our players develop their baseball instincts is critical, teaching them to respect the game, their teammates, coaches and opponents goes a long way to helping them become productive young men who will be successful in life no matter what they do.
+Baseball teaches life lessons while helping players develop their baseball instincts.
+We teach them to respect the game, their teammates, coaches, and opponents which goes a long way to helping them become productive young men who will be successful in life beyond baseball.

-We have a 14U, 16U, 17U and 22U College age team that includes graduating high school seniors and freshman and sophomores from area colleges.
-These programs were designed to maximize a player’s exposure to both college coaches and pro scouts to help identify opportunities for college scholarships.
+Our staff is connected with many College Coaches, and we design our schedules to maximize a player's exposure to both college coaches and pro scouts to help identify opportunities for college scholarships.

-Based on the experience over the past 21 years, we believe that younger players must receive more instruction on the fundamentals to help develop their baseball IQ.
-We will emphasize the need to be excellent students, as establishing strong study habits at a younger age will open many doors for players as they enter high school and begin their college search.
+Based on our experience, we believe that younger players must receive quality instruction on the fundamentals to help develop their baseball IQ.
+We emphasize the need to be excellent students, as establishing strong study habits at a young age will open many doors for players as they enter high school and begin their college search.

-"By stressing academic excellence and baseball fundamentals, the Bandits prepare players for the next level—whether this includes college baseball or not—these young men learn lessons that prepare them well for the rest of their lives."
+"By stressing academic excellence and baseball fundamentals, the Bandits Program aims to prepare players for the next level-whether this includes college baseball or not-these young men learn lessons that prepare them well for the rest of their lives."

 — Ruben Amaro Jr.